spotlight photo

 Registration Deadlines

-The deadline for registration is generally three weeks prior to the date of the workshop.
-To confirm the deadline contact us.
+The deadline for registration is generally two weeks prior to the date of the workshop.
+To confirm the deadline please contact our national office.
 No refunds are given after the deadline.

 About the Workshop